 We connect with federal partners across the country and we have office locations that provide us with proximity to our partners and programs across the globe.
-The above map highlights where we have traveled for project-based work, educational programs and outreach
+The above map highlights where we have traveled for project-based work, educational programs and outreach.

 Careers – THIS PAGE NEEDS REWORKING